 Become a new type of engineer – one who can change the world

-CSU’s engineering course is a unique engineering and technology double degree.
+CSU’s course is a unique double engineering degree.
 Join one of the most innovative and evolving industries in the world with a career in engineering.